<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <div class="et_pb_module et_pb_image et_pb_image_0">

-<span class="et_pb_image_wrap "><img fetchpriority="high" decoding="async" width="800" height="375" src="https://othub.ie/wp-content/uploads/2022/10/What-is-the-role-of-an-Occupational-Therapist-working-with-people-with-an-intellectual-disability-ID-1.jpg" alt="" title="What is the role of an Occupational Therapist working with people with an intellectual disability (ID) (1)" class="wp-image-1462" /></span>
+<span class="et_pb_image_wrap "><img fetchpriority="high" decoding="async" width="800" height="375" src="https://othub.ie/wp-content/uploads/2022/09/What-is-the-role-of-an-occupational-therapist-when-working-in-a-mental-health-setting.jpg" alt="" title="What is the role of an occupational therapist when working in a mental health setting" class="wp-image-1435" /></span>

 </div><div class="et_pb_module et_pb_text et_pb_text_1 et_pb_text_align_left et_pb_bg_layout_light">